puneet76-sharma/codedeploy-nodejs-express/README.md

 # nodejs-express-on-aws-ec2

-This repo hosts the source code for my YouTube tutorial on CI/CD from Github to an AWS EC2 instance via CodePipeline and CodeDeploy (https://www.youtube.com/watch?v=Buh3GjHPmjo).
-This tutorial uses a node.js express app as an example for the demo.
+This repo hosts the source code on CI/CD from Github to an AWS EC2 instance via CodePipeline and CodeDeploy

-I also created a video to talk about how to fix some of the common CodeDeploy failures I have run into (https://www.youtube.com/watch?v=sXZVkOH6hrA).
-Below are a couple of examples:

 ```
 ApplicationStop failed with exit code 1